My time tracking system

 Carry-over from the first to the second day happens automatically.

-line tells me that I can precisely reach my target of
+The final in line tells me that I can precisely reach my target of

 the day, namely 12:40 hours worked that month, by finishing work in